pypa/hatch/docs/plugins/environment/virtual.md

 If no version has been chosen, then each resolver will try to find a version that matches the version of Python that Hatch is currently running on.
 If not found then each resolver will try to find the highest compatible version.

 !!! note
     Some external Python paths are considered unstable and are ignored during resolution.
-For example, if Hatch if installed via Homebrew then `sys.executable` will be ignored because the interpreter could change or be removed at any time.
+For example, if Hatch is installed via Homebrew then `sys.executable` will be ignored because the interpreter could change or be removed at any time.

 !!! note
     When resolution finds a match using an [internally managed distribution](#internal-distributions) and an update is available, the latest distribution will automatically be downloaded before environment creation.